5chackathon/hack-week-fall-2013/README.markdown

 Assuming that you are in the main directory of the application,

-1. Start up the database
+First, start up the database.

 #### Mac/Linux